Case theory (in law)

-A case theory (aka theory of case, theory of a case, or theory of the case) is “a detailed, coherent, accurate story of what occurred" involving both a legal theory (i.e., claims/causes of action or affirmative defenses) and a factual theory (i.e., an explanation of how a particular course of events could have happened).
+In law, a case theory (aka theory of case, theory of a case, or theory of the case) is “a detailed, coherent, accurate story of what occurred" involving both a legal theory (i.e., claims/causes of action or affirmative defenses) and a factual theory (i.e., an explanation of how a particular course of events could have happened).

 That is, a case theory is a logical description of events that the attorney wants the judge or jury to adopt as their own perception of the underlying situation.
 The theory is often expressed in a story that should be compellingly probable.
 Case theory is distinguished from jurisprudence (aka legal theory) as general theory of law not specific to a case.